By Mireille Goyer, Founder of Women Of Aviation Worldwide Week and iWOAW President

-In 1960, only one in 21,417 women held an “other-than-student” pilot certificate; by 1980, the ratio had become one in 4,224, the best representation of women pilots within the general population ever.
-Today, to have a chance to randomly meet a woman pilot in the United States, you would have to meet 5,623 women.
+In 1960, only one in 21,417 women held an “other-than-student” pilot certificate; by 1980, the ratio had become one in 4,224, the best representation of female pilots within the general population ever.
+Today, to have a chance to randomly meet a female pilot in the United States, you would have to meet 5,623 women.
 Wow, so much for progress!

 Significant progress between 1960 and 1980; at an overall standstill ever since